mschoch/mm3save/README.md

 ## Why?

-I wanted some nostaltic replay value from the role playing games of my youth, but without all the dungeon crawling grind at lower levels.
+I wanted some nostalgic replay value from the role playing games of my youth, but without all the dungeon crawling grind at lower levels.

 ### Wait, isn't that cheating?

 To me it's just playing a different game.
 I get more enjoyment reverse engineering the file format than I do reloading my save game after being eaten by a pack of Moose Rat.

 ## Utility Programs

-There are 2 useful utility programs.

 ### mm3print